Nikola Maksimović: Napoli

 On 31 August 2016 he was transferred to Napoli on loan with obligation to buy.
 On 28 September 2016, Maksimović made his debut in 4–2 home victory over Benfica.
 On 23 October 2016, he scored his first goal in Serie A, in 2–1 away victory over Crotone.

 Spartak

 On 26 January 2018, he joined the Russian champions FC Spartak Moscow on loan until the end of the 2017–18 season.

 Genoa

 On 31 August 2021, Maksimović signed with Genoa for free.

+Hatayspor

+After not playing in the 2022–23 season, on 7 July 2023 Maksimović joined Hatayspor in Turkey on a two-year contract.

+Montpellier

+On 31 October 2024, Maksimović signed with Montpellier for free.

 International career

-He made 4 appearances for the Serbian national youth teams: two with the under-19 and two with the under-21.
-He was first called up to the Serbian national team on 31 May 2012, for two friendly matches against France and Sweden, in which he was played as a starter.
+He made 4 appearances for the Serbia national youth teams: two with the under-19 and two with the under-21.
+He was first called up to the Serbia national team on 31 May 2012, for two friendly matches against France and Sweden, in which he was played as a starter.
 He returned for two friendlies against Ireland (where he entered in the second half) and Chile (from the onset), a 3–1 win.

+As of November 2024, Maksimović has earned a total of 25 caps (no goals) and his final international was a September 2020 Nations League match away against Russia.